-24. Generally how serious are organisations in your country about preventing bribery and corruption?
+25. Generally, how serious are corporate organisations in your country about preventing bribery and corruption?

 Combatting bribery and corruption has become more and more important for Liechtenstein companies in recent years.
-Accordingly, there is increased investment in compliance programs, not least because such programs are an important defence instrument with regard to criminal liability, as outlined in questions no. 12 and 13 above.
+Accordingly, there is increased investment in compliance programs, not least because such programs are an important defence instrument with regard to criminal liability, as outlined in the answers to questions no. 11 and 12 above.